miservers/miservers/Labs/Lab2/README-Lab2.md

 1. BootSector is loaded by BIOS at 0x7C00.
 2. It move itself to 0x90000.
 3. Then, it loads Kernel at 0x10000.
 Kernel size is 16KB max.
-4. Then jump to Kernel Setup at 0x10000.
+4. Then jump to Kernel Setup at 0x10000(far jump).
 From now, BootSector and BIOS will never be used, and may be overwritten.
 5. Setup intialise IDT-Interrupt Descriptor Table at 0. then intialise GDT.
 5. It activate Protected mode.
 6. then it passes control to Kernel Main.